 The school they were going up against in the final match hosted on our giant chess-set was Open Magnet Charter, a 3-time GMG champion school who has been either 1st or 2nd place the last five years in a row!
 The final match was between the top 2 scorers from each school: Tate and Dar vs John Dunbar and Noah Smith (a GMG veteran).
 It was an epic finale, and Tate and Dar rose victorious as the first-ever school to win the GMG in their rookie debut!

-All five competitors from Realm will receive college scholarships in at next year’s GMG with Tate and Dar sharing a larger percentage for their performance and leadership.
+All five competitors from REALM will receive college scholarships at next year’s GMG, with Tate and Dar sharing a larger percentage for their performance and leadership.

 It was an honor to be their coach and we wish them all the best.
 It wouldn’t surprise me to see these lads at the top again next year. 😉